GuillaumeWaignier/create-microservice-map/README.md

 ## Test

-If you want to test, Do (these commands must be executed at the project root folder):
+If you want to test, there are several docker-compose files used to simulate an e-commerce SI.

+First, clone the repo and start the docker network

 ```bash
 # Clone the repo